We are a group of citizens working together to preserve and protect the unique habitat and cultural legacy of this historic park.

 We welcome participation, suggestions, volunteer effort – at any level, in any form, in any of our projects, as well as proposals for new ones.
 Come join us!

-We meet on the 2nd Saturday every month (except July and August) from 9:30 to 11:00 am, at the Seward Park Audubon Center near the park entrance.
-During the covid-19 pandemic we meet by zoom.
+We meet on the 2nd Saturday every month (except July and August) from 9:30 to 11:00 am, at the Seward Park Audubon Center, near the park entrance.
+You can also participate using this zoom link.